 Editor’s note: this AKG Samsung Galaxy S10 Earbuds review was updated on January 19, 2022, to include a contents menu and to add an Alternatives section.

-Who are the AKG earbuds for?
+Who is the AKG Samsung Galaxy S10 Earbuds for?

 Unlike Google’s included Pixel USB earbuds, the AKG branded housings retain a manageable shape with angled nozzles that prevent irritation.
-The cable descending from either earbud is ergonomically positioned to minimize friction at the ear, which makes wearing them evermore comfortable.
+The cable descending from either earbud is ergonomically positioned to minimize friction at the ear, which makes wearing this evermore comfortable.

 Lows, mids, and highs

 The microphone is automatically activated when you take a call or enter a recording app.
-Some recording applications allow you to toggle which microphone is used (e.g. smartphone mic or headset mic).
+Some recording applications allow you to toggle which microphone is used (e.g., smartphone mic or headset mic).